-We did not audit the financial statements as of and for the years ended December 31, 2022 and 2021 of Rainbow Tech Information (HK) Ltd., Systex Information (HK) Ltd. and Dawning Technology Inc., which were all subsidiaries of the Group included in the consolidated financial statements.
-The aggregate assets of these subsidiaries as of December 31, 2022 and 2021 amounted to \$3,074,608 thousand and \$2,270,741 thousand, respectively, or 10.28% and 8.55%, respectively, of the consolidated assets.
-The aggregate net operating revenues of these subsidiaries in 2022 and 2021 were \$5,530,112 thousand and \$4,151,506 thousand, respectively, or 16.69% and 14.06%, respectively, of the consolidated net operating revenues.
-We also did not audit the financial statements as of and for the year ended December 31, 2022 of Genesis Technology Inc., Collaboration Co., Ltd. and Neo Trend Tech Corporation and as of and for the year ended December 31, 2021 of Genesis Technology Inc., Collaboration Co., Ltd., Neo Trend Tech Corporation and CKmates International Co., Ltd., which investments were accounted for using the equity method in the accompanying consolidated financial statements.
-The aggregate carrying amounts of which investments accounted for using the equity method were \$1,350,604 thousand and \$1,334,848 thousand. respectively, or 4.52% and 5.03%, respectively, of the consolidated assets as of December 31, 2022 and 2021.
-The aggregate amounts of the share in their profit (loss) and other comprehensive income (loss) in 2022 and 2021 were \$99,908 thousand and \$(31,363) thousand, respectively, or 6.16% and (2.51%), respectively, of the consolidated comprehensive income.
+We did not audit the financial statements as of and for the year ended December 31, 2023 of Rainbow Tech Information (HK) Ltd. and Systex Information (HK) Ltd., and the financial statements as of and for the year ended December 31, 2022 of Rainbow Tech Information (HK) Ltd., Systex Information (HK) Ltd., and Dawning Technology Inc., which were all subsidiaries of the Group included in the consolidated financial statements.
+The aggregate assets of these subsidiaries as of December 31, 2023 and 2022 amounted to \$1,242,243 thousand and \$3,074,608 thousand, respectively, or 4.06% and 10.28%, respectively, of the consolidated assets.
+The aggregate net operating revenues of these subsidiaries in 2023 and 2022 were \$2,230,942 thousand and \$5,530,112 thousand, respectively, or 6.34% and 16.69%, respectively, of the consolidated net operating revenues.
+We also did not audit the financial statements as of and for the year ended December 31, 2023 of Genesis Technology Inc., and Collaboration Co., Ltd., and the financial statements as of and for the year ended December 31, 2022 of Genesis Technology Inc., Collaboration Co., Ltd. and Neo Trend Tech Corporation, which investments were accounted for using the equity method in the accompanying consolidated financial statements.
+The aggregate carrying amounts of which investments were accounted for using the equity method were \$1,386,011 thousand and \$1,350,604 thousand, respectively, or 4.53% and 4.52%, respectively, of the consolidated assets as of December 31, 2023 and 2022.
+The aggregate amounts of the share in their profit and other comprehensive income in 2023 and 2022 were \$90,807 thousand and \$99,908 thousand, respectively, or 6.23% and 6.16%, respectively, of the consolidated comprehensive income.
 The financial statements of the aforementioned subsidiaries and investees were audited by other auditors whose reports have been provided to us, and our opinion, insofar as it relates to the amounts included for these subsidiaries and investees, is based solely on the reports of the other auditors.

-We have also audited the parent company only financial statements of Systex Corporation as of and for the years ended December 31, 2022 and 2021 on which we have both issued an unmodified report with other matter paragraph.
+We have also audited the parent company only financial statements of Systex Corporation as of and for the years ended December 31, 2023 and 2022 on which we have both issued an unmodified report with Other Matter paragraph.